github/docs/content/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file.md

   ![Radio buttons to select private or public status](/assets/images/help/repository/create-repository-public-private.png)
 {% data reusables.repositories.initialize-with-readme %}
 {% data reusables.repositories.create-repo %}
 7. In the repository, create one of the supported community health files.
 Issue templates{% ifversion fpt or ghae or ghes %} and their configuration file{% endif %} must be in a folder called `.github/ISSUE_TEMPLATE`.
-All other supported files must be in the root of the repository.
+All other supported files may be in the root of the repository, the `.github` folder, or the `docs` folder.
 For more information, see "[Creating new files](/articles/creating-new-files/)."